 What will I need to Start divorce proceedings

 - Your husband or wife’s full name and address and email address if known and details of any solicitors they have instructed.

 - Your original marriage certificate or a certified copy

-- If you’ve changed your name since you got married – your marriage certificate or a deed poll as proof.
+- If you’ve changed your name since you got married name change or declaration document confirming the change.

 - Any necessary documents translated if married outside of England and Wales.

-- The form D8 is filed.
+- The proceedings are started.
 You’ll need your ex-spouse or partner’s address and email address for this as a copy will need to be sent to them.
 If you don’t have it, there are procedures that our Ipswich and Colchester family lawyers will be able to help you with.

 - Once issued the application will need to be served on the Respondent within 28 days either by the court or by the person making the application or their lawyers.
 The Respondent will be asked to acknowledge he has received notice of the application and the applicant will need this to proceed to the next step.

 - Once evidence the respondent has been served and 20 weeks passed from the date of issue of the application, the applicant can apply for a conditional order (formerly known as the decree nis of divorce).
 This is the nearly divorced stage when the court confirms that they cannot see any reason why it should not end the marriage.
 You remain married at this time though.

 - After 6 weeks and a day from the conditional order the applicant can apply for a final order (formerly called Decree absolute)- this is the document that finally ends your marriage and or civil partnership.

 - You should seek legal advice before applying for the final divorce order